June 14 – 15, 2019 • Austin, Texas

 - Opioid Education (1 hour) via a complimentary online course.
 Details provided at the seminar.

 The mission of Hospital Practice Seminar (HPS) is to provide important updates relevant to today’s clinical or hospital-based pharmacists.
 The HPS promotes a culture of team-based, interprofessional collaboration as a solution to providing innovative care.

 Who Should Attend

-Pharmacists, Physicians, Physician Assistants, and Pharmacy Technicians who practice in hospital or clinical settings, who wish to learn practical information in order to improve practice behaviors and patient outcomes.
+Pharmacists who practice in hospital or clinical settings and wish to learn practical information in order to improve practice behaviors and patient outcomes.